 There are twenty-six different data quality measures defined that can be used for validation of S-100 based Product Specifications.
-These are shown in Table C-7-1 below.
+These are shown in Table C-6-1 below.
 There is a recommendation following the table for the target result of Positional Accuracy for depth contour lines and gridded bathymetry.

 The full list of ISO 19157 measures applicable to S-100-based Product Specifications is available in S-100 Appendix 4c-C – Hydrographic Quality Metadata Attribute Definitions.

+Table C-6-1 – Recommended data quality measures